 The "high five" was introduced by a professional baseball player in 1977.

 It costs the U.S. government 2.5 cents to produce a quarter.

 Baboons were once trained by Egyptians to wait on tables.

 The official state gem of Washington is petrified wood.

-Mt.
-Katahdin in Maine is the 1st place in the U.S. to get sunlight each morning.
+Mount Katahdin in Maine is the first place in the U.S. to get sunlight each morning.

 Each year, the average person walks the distance from NY to Miami.

 New York City's public school students represent about 188 different countries.